kubernetes/website/content/en/blog/_posts/2020-12-02-dockershim-faq.md

 That’s a complex question and it depends on a lot of factors.
-If Docker is working for you, moving to containerd should be a relatively easy swap and has have strictly better performance and less overhead.
-However we encourage you to explore all the options from the [CNCF landscape] in case another would be an even better fit for your environment.
+If Docker is working for you, moving to containerd should be a relatively easy swap and will have strictly better performance and less overhead.
+However, we encourage you to explore all the options from the [CNCF landscape] in case another would be an even better fit for your environment.